JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 - 6 means EngineIntCort
 - 7 means EngineIntFalc

 Add a line with "EngineSoundFlyBy = value".
-The value is between 0 and 7:
+The value is between 0 and 8, 11 and 18, 21 and 28:
 - 0 means no sound
 - 1 means FlyByXW or FlyByXW3D
 - 2 means FlyByYW or FlyByYW3D